Cyber insurance premiums have shot up recently. This article explains why and what we can expect from the future.

-The shift to remote work and its consequences
+The shift to remote work and its consequences on cyber insurance premiums

 As in every industry, the COVID-19 pandemic has, of course, affected the cyber insurance market.
 During 2020, most organizations around the world have moved abruptly to a “remote work” mode, a transition which should have taken years to implement.
 This rapid transition has raised the number of security vulnerabilities that could be exploited, from phishing attacks in the form of Covid-19 organizational updates, hackers targeting the healthcare sector in an attempt to steal vaccine information, malicious apps containing ransomware, and many more.

 Cyberattacks have, sadly, become more frequent and severe.
 Ransomware attacks alone have risen by an astonishing 715% this year (Bitdefender’s Mid-Year Threat Landscape Report 2020).
-Ransom demands have also increased to an astonishing record of $23 million for a single ransomware demand, which occurred earlier this year.
+Ransom demands have also increased to a record of $23 million for a single ransomware demand, which occurred earlier this year.
 This is shocking, compared to five-and six-figure price tags being the norm only a year ago.
 In fact, the EU’s law enforcement agency, EUROPOL, now regards ransomware attacks as the most prominent cybercrime threat.
 According to the Hiscox Cyber Readiness Report, which sampled 5,569 companies across eight countries, the total cyber losses amongst their study group rose from $1.2 billion to nearly $1.8 billion, a figure which reflects the true impact of these attacks.

 The dramatic increase in ransomware attacks also means that there is an increase in business interruptions, which can be extremely devastating for organizations.
 They are not only requested to pay the ransom itself, but they are also forced to deal with the financial, legal and reputational consequences of the business interruption.
 (See figure below, taken from NetDiligence Cyber Claims Study 2020)

-Overwhelming increase in claims and demand
+The overwhelming increase in claims and demand

 In this new reality, where instead of just securing an internal network, IT organization have to secure thousands of remote workers accessing critical systems, organizations have realized that anything that they do will never be enough.
 And that they need to also prepare themselves to the probable scenario that they will eventually get hacked.
 One of the ways to prepare is to cover the residual risk of an attack with a cyber insurance policy.